etal/cnvkit/doc/plots.rst

 .. image:: TR_95_T-diagram.png

-If only segments are provided (``-s``), gene labels are not shown.
-This plot is then equivalent to the ``heatmap`` command, which effectively summarizes the segmented values from many samples.

 By default, the sex chromosomes X and Y are colorized relative to the expected ploidy, i.e. for female samples analyzed with a male reference, while the X chromosome has a copy ratio near +1.0 in the input .cnr and .cns files, in the